 2. Use social media and social promotion

 Share each new piece of content to social media, and make sure it's easy for site visitors to share your content as well.
 Maintain a presence on multiple social media sites, such as Facebook, Twitter, LinkedIn, Instagram, TikTok and Pinterest.
 You don't have to be on every social media site, and it's often a good idea to start out with just one or two that suit your kind of business best before branching out to more.
 If your content is highly visual, sites such as Instagram and Pinterest might be your best bet.
+To cut down your efforts you can use Instagram tools to upload stories, videos, and schedule posts on Instagram with people who share your industry’s interests.
 Video content might do well on YouTube or TikTok, depending on the length of your promotional videos.

 3. Utilize influencer marketing